JimMarshall35/Forth/README.md

 - write more useful words, in forth where possible
 - get tests to run on new (old) pc and update tests to reflect new word additions
 - Create C interop helper library, including linking between vms for a namespace like ability - (Some of this has been done in MrDo clone project - changes need porting over to this one)
+- an easy one that's been overlooked and is crucial in any real forth programming scenario - implement "forget" - reset the dictionary top pointer to directly before a given word

 (medium term):
 - implement REPL in forth - will probably require some new words - getchar is done but not really tested
+- create Raspberry pi pico build - basic shell that runs through serial and can create words in RAM

 (long term):
 - write custom repl terminal / ide with dictionary inspector.
 Try to use non windows specific gui library